freeipa/freeipa.github.io/src/page/ConfiguringAixClients.rst

     netgroup_query yes

+The file with Kerberos credentials cache is automatically created and updated by AIX LDAP client.

+The password for GSKit certificate store (`tls_keypw`) must be in clear text.

+If you don't use netgroups, you can remove the last two lines of the configuration file (`netgroup_base` and `netgroup_query`).

 Authentication methods
 ----------------------

-Add the following lines into /usr/lib/security/methods.cfg to enable LDAP and Kerberos on AIX:
+Add the following lines into :file:`/usr/lib/security/methods.cfg` to enable LDAP and Kerberos on AIX:

 ::